1. Get started

 • In the view, click the first day name while holding CtrlCmd to select all cards on the first day

-• Drag cards to newly created day
+• Drag cards to the newly created day

 • Click the second day name while holding CtrlCmd to select all cards on the second day